Staff Profile

 Angela is a member of the Population Health Sciences Institute and works within the Public Health and Health Inequalities theme.
 She is a Research Fellow in Public Involvement and Community Engagement for the NIHR's Applied Research Collaboration (ARC) North East and North Cumbria and an Associate Member of Fuse, affiliated to both the Health Inequalities and Behaviour Change themes.

-Angela is also a Chartered Psychologist, specialising in Health Psychology, with a focus on the health and wellbeing of marginalised groups, prevention/early intervention and the development and evaluation of complex interventions.
-Prior to joining the NIHR ARC, Angela completed her PhD at Northumbria University which explored the development of intervention strategies to address socioeconomic inequalities in cervical screening participation.
+Angela is also a Chartered Psychologist and Associate Fellow of the British Psychological Society, specialising in Health Psychology, with a focus on the health and wellbeing of marginalised women, prevention and the development and evaluation of complex health interventions.
+Angela completed her PhD at Northumbria University which explored the development of intervention strategies to address socioeconomic inequalities in cervical screening participation.

 Research Interests